blitze299/docker-awscli-kubectl/README.md

 # docker-awscli-kubectl

-Docker file to deploy on AWS EKS Stack.
-This image has awscli and kubectl pre-installed.
+Dockerfile to use kubectl with the aws cli